octopus-db/documentation/docs/source/data_tables.rst

 ~~~~~~~~~~~~~~~~
 **global_RefCore**

+Minimum set of information defined by type of publication (REF)

 =========== =========== ==== ==== ======== ==================
 Field       Data type   Unit Key  Not Null Parent
 =========== =========== ==== ==== ======== ==================